Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsection{Peer Review}

-The highest standard in scientific quality control is \emph{peer reviewing}.
-In this process, the authors present their scientific argument (e.g., the findings of a study, a grant proposal, etc.), in form of a manuscript to their peers, who then assess its scientific validity and excellence.
-Often, this process has multiple stages, as shown in Fig. \ref{fig:peer_review_overview}.
-For instance, in the ACL Rolling Review system,\footnote{\url{https://aclrollingreview.org}} \emph{reviewers} write detailed assessments.
-Afterwards, the \emph{authors} may rebut the reviewers' arguments and clarify questions to convince them to raise their scores.
-Finally, a meta-reviewer re-evaluates the whole scientific discussion and gives a final acceptance recommendation (which the overall program chairs may or may not adhere to).
-During this process, multiple (potentially multi-modal) artifacts are involved and created, mainly \emph{the manuscript} under review, \emph{the written reviews}, \emph{the author-reviewer discussion texts}, and \emph{the meta-review}.
-In general, peer review is considered a challenging, and subjective process, where reviewers are prone to unfair biases like sexism and racism, often relying on quick, simple heuristics~\cite[e.g.,][]{strauss2023racism, regner2019committees}.
-At the same time, we are faced with an exploding number of submissions in some fields like AI~\cite{kunzli2022not}, pushing peer reviewing systems to the limits of their capacities.

-To counteract this problematic situation, researchers have worked on several problems under the umbrella of AI-supported peer review.
-Related overviews on the topic (or on some of its aspects) are given by \cite{kousha,drori2024human,staudinger-etal-2024-analysis,lin2023automated,checco,kuznetsov2024can}. pointing to the high relevancy of this problem.
-Here, we focus on existing works targeting the most established tasks, following the same structure as before, and provide an update on the recently published literature.
+\mybox{The highest standard in scientific quality control is \textbf{peer reviewing}.
+In this process, authors present their scientific arguments (e.g., the findings of a study, or a grant proposal) in form of a manuscript to their peers, who then assess its scientific validity and quality.
+Often this process has multiple stages, as shown in Fig.~\ref{fig:peer_review_overview}.
+For instance, in the ACL Rolling Review (ARR) system, reviewers write detailed assessments whose arguments and questions the authors may then rebut and clarify to convince the reviewers to raise their scores.
+A meta-reviewer then evaluates this discussion and submits to the program chairs an acceptance\slash rejection recommendation, which may or may not be adopted.
+During this process, multiple (potentially multi-modal) artifacts are processed and created---mainly the manuscript under review, the written reviews, the author--reviewer discussion, and the meta-review.
+In general, peer review is considered a challenging, subjective process, where reviewers are prone to unfair biases like sexism and racism, and often rely on expedient heuristics~\cite{strauss2023racism,regner2019committees}.
+In some fields, these problems are compounded by an exploding number of submissions~\cite{kunzli2022not}, pushing review systems to their limits.
+To counteract this situation, researchers have addressed various several problems under the umbrella of AI-supported peer review.
+Related overviews on the topic, or on some of its aspects, point to its importance and timeliness~\cite{kousha,drori2024human,staudinger-etal-2024-analysis,lin2023automated,checco,kuznetsov2024can}.
+Here, we focus on approaches to the most established tasks related to peer review, following the same structure as in previous sections.}